SurajDonthi/Neural-Networks-from-Scratch/NN with Numpy 1/Neural_Networks_for_Absolute_beginners_Part_1_Introduction.md

 >>>>>>>>>>[![](https://img.youtube.com/vi/xzbHtIrb14s/0.jpg)](https://www.youtube.com/watch?v=xzbHtIrb14s)

-But what is the mechanism by which the neurons become sensitve?
+But what is the mechanism by which the neurons become sensitive?

 Unfortunately, neuroscientists are still trying to figure that out!!

-But fortunately enough, god father Geff has saved the day by inventing back propagation which accomplishes the same task for our Artificial Neurons, ie., sensitizing them to certain patterns.
+But fortunately enough, god father of AI Geff has saved the day by inventing back propagation which accomplishes the same task for our Artificial Neurons, i.e., sensitizing them to certain patterns.

 In the next section, we'll explore the working of a perceptron and also gain a mathematical intuition.